jxjacob/GSTHD/README.md

 # Gossip Stones Tracker HD (DK64 Edition) v0.1
 Fork of Hapax (`Hapax#1729`)'s [fork](https://github.com/HapaxL/GSTHD) of Drekorig (`Drekorig#2506`)'s [Gossip Stones Tracker](https://github.com/Draeko/ootr_gst/tree/ladder_version) for the [Donkey Kong 64 Randomizer](https://dk64randomizer.com)

 Bodged together by JXJacob for his own selfish purposes.
-Changes compared to GSTHD will be listed at a later time (once it is out of pre-release (once i squash some more bugs relating to broadcast view))
+Compared to the main branch, this fork contains the following code changes:
+- Support for saving/loading the tracker state so a run can be resumed at a later point.
+- Support for broadcast views.
+This allows streamers to use a complex layout for their own notes while providing a more compact/basic layout to be synced with it and displayed for their viewers.
+More information about setting up this feature can be found [here](https://github.com/jxjacob/GSTHD/wiki/Broadcast-View---Setup)
+- Support for autotracking (with select N64 emulators).
+More information about setting up this feature can be found [here](https://github.com/jxjacob/GSTHD/wiki/Autotracking-setup-(From-existing-database)) and [here](https://github.com/jxjacob/GSTHD/wiki/Autotracking-setup-(Adding-a-new-game))
+- Support for Item Grids to be placed in a layout.
+- Other backend bugfixes to improve system stability 😉

+___

 ## Original README to follow.

-I'm really sorry I haven't wrote any real tutorial yet to explain all the new (and old) stuff, I will write one soon!!
-In the meantime feel free to ask me about anything in here or (preferably) on Discord (`Hapax#1729`).
-Small tutorials for individual features are already partially available in the description of many of the releases (link above), be sure to check it out!
-___

 ### What's new
 #### Control scheme changes